NicholasBorch/Intro-ML-Basics/README.md

 1. **Avoiding Data Leakage**:
    - This repository avoids data leakage by:
-     - Splitting data into training and test sets before evaluation.
+     - Splitting data into training and test sets before evaluation and data transformations.
-     - Applying **standardization** and **PCA** only to the training set during cross-validation and then applying the same transformation to the test set.
+     - Applying **standardization** and **PCA** to the training set during cross-validation and then applying the same transformations to the test set.
      - Retraining the best model on the full training set before evaluating on the hold-out test set.

 2. **Cross-Validation**:
    - Uses cross-validation for fair evaluation of models.

 3. **Dataset Size**:
    - The datasets used are small and primarily for educational purposes.
-They may not represent real-world complexities.
+They most likely do not represent real-world complexities.

 4. **Scalability**:
    - While this project demonstrates basic concepts, the code can be extended to handle larger datasets and more complex workflows with minimal adjustments.